threefoldtecharchive/info_manual3/wiki/weblets/weblets_funkwhale.md

 - Enter administrator information including **Username**, **Email** and **Password**.
 This admin user will have full permission on the deployed instance.

-- Choose a node to deploy your Funkwhale instance on.
 - Select a capacity package:
     - **Minimum**: {cpu: 2, memory: 1024, diskSize: 50 }
     - **Standard**: {cpu: 2, memory: 1024 * 2, diskSize: 100 }